Teradata/stacki/test-framework/test-suites/integration/README.md

 As you develop tests, if you find yourself doing the same set up or tear down code repeatedly, you can consolidate that code into a PyTest fixture.
 Place your new fixture in [tests/conftest.py](tests/conftest.py) and it will be automatically loaded into PyTest.

-If your test required some static files, you can place them in the `test-files` directory.
-This directory will be mounted inside of the frontend at `/export/test-files`.
+If your test required some static files, you can place them in the `files` directory.
+This directory will be mounted inside of the frontend at `/export/test-suites/integration/files`.
+You can use the `integration_file` fixture in your tests to get the directory easily.

 ## Test Development Workflow